CryptLink/SigningFramework/README.md

 ## Examples
 The signing framework strives to make common cryptography related tasks simple and extensible.
 We believe good security should be as simple as as their concepts, and extensible to any object.

-### Simple Example
+### Simple Hashing Example
 Hashing any object that implements IHashable:
 ``` C#
     var h1 = new HashableString("Test Value");
     h1.ComputeHash(HashProvider.SHA256);
 ```

-### Full Example
+### Custom Hashing Example
-Below is a full example that defines a new object, and a program that computes a hash.
+Below is a full example that defines a new partially hashed object, and a program that uses it.

 ``` C#
 using System;